billsix/programmingFromTheGroundUp/docs/source/firstprog.rst

        je loop_exit

 The ``cmplcmpl`` instruction compares the two values.
-Here, we are comparing the number 0 to the number stored in FIXMEAMPeax; This compare instruction also affects a register not mentioned here, the FIXMEAMPeflags-indexed; register.
+Here, we are comparing the number 0 to the number stored in %eax; This compare instruction also affects a register not mentioned here, the FIXMEAMPeflags-indexed; register.
 This is also known as the status register, and has many uses which we will discuss later.
 Just be aware